-Duke University Libraries Summer Research Grants are awarded to first-generation and/or low-income undergraduate students to support original library research.
-The goal of the Summer Research Grants is to strengthen opportunities for 1G and low-income students by providing financial support for original research projects.
-Qualified projects can be at any stage of completion and research may be conducted utilizing resources within Duke University Libraries or at another institution.
-The Summer Grant is meant to encourage deeper engagement with library resources including special collections and archives and offer students in need the opportunity to further explore their research interests.
+The Duke University Libraries Summer Fellowship is awarded to first-generation and/or low-income undergraduate students to support library research.
+The goal of the Summer Research Fellowship is to strengthen opportunities for 1G and low-income students by providing financial support for original research projects.
+Qualified projects can be at any stage of completion and research may be conducted utilizing resources within Duke University Libraries.
+The Summer Fellowship is meant to encourage deeper engagement with library resources including special collections and archives and offer students in need the opportunity to further explore their research interests.
 Students will have a faculty or staff member as a mentor and will be paired with a librarian mentor to help navigate their research experience.
 Ultimately, students will gain confidence in research skills that will support them throughout their academic and professional careers.

 - Use the foreign language collections at Perkins Library

-- Undertake any inderdisciplinary research project involving extensive use of library collections
+- Undertake any interdisciplinary research project involving extensive use of library collections

 Awards are granted up to $4500 to cover expenses such as campus housing, lodging, meals while conducting research, online trainings, and digitization expenses.
 Because research expenses can vary depending on the field of research and the duration of the project, students are able to pool Fellowship funding with other awards.

 We expect Duke will allow on-campus housing and in-person research this summer.
 However, this is subject to change and subject to university policies.
 We will communicate regularly with fellows, but please be patient and flexible.
 To help facilitate planning for alternative means of researching, we will be asking in the submission form for a brief description of alternative ways to work on the project.
 For example, a student might be able to do part of their research using DUL Digital Collections if they are unable to use a collection in person.
 Fellows will have opportunities to consult with librarians about alternative approaches, if it becomes necessary.